teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 :::

 ::: {.cell .markdown}
-### Claim 1: Warm-starting neural network training may result in lower validation accuracy than random initializations, despite having similar final training accuracy.
+### Claim 1: Warm-starting neural network training may result in lower validation accuracy than random initialized models, despite having similar final training accuracy.
 ![Figure](assets/claim1.png)
 *We compare a warm-starting ResNet-18 model (Blue) and a randomly initialized ResNet-18 model (Orange) on the CIFAR-10 dataset.
-The warm-starting model first trains on 50% of the data for 350 epochs, then both models train on the full data for another 350 epochs.
-The figure shows that both models overfit the training data, but the randomly initialized model achieves higher validation accuracy.*
+The warm-starting model first trains on 50% of the data for 350 epochs, then both models train on the full dataset for another 350 epochs.
+The figure shows that both models overfit the training data, but the randomly initialized model achieves higher test accuracy.*

 - Excerpt:

 > "However, warm-starting seems to hurt generalization in deep neural networks.
 This is particularly troubling because warm-starting does not damage training accuracy."

-- Type: This claim is qualitative because it states that the warm-start model has worse generalization performance than the fresh-start model, without giving any numerical evidence.
+- Type: This claim is qualitative because it states that the warm-start model has worse generalization performance than the fresh-start model, without stating a clear numerical evidence.
 - Experiment: A possible way to evaluate this claim is to use some unseen validation data and compare the performance of the two models using different metrics, such as accuracy, precision, recall, or others.
 You can also try different model architectures and datasets to test the claim’s robustness.

 ***